Residing as a Minister of Religion in Ireland

 - Rely on public services or claim any state benefits for you (or your family if applicable)

-If you are unsure regarding any of your immigration permissions, an IAS immigration lawyer in Ireland can provide the clarity and insight you need, offering expert legal advice.
+If you are unsure regarding any of your immigration permissions, an IAS immigration consultant in Ireland can provide the clarity and insight you need, offering expert advice.

 Call us on (+353) 061 518 025.